tgirke/GEN242/content/en/assignments/Projects/project_data.md

 ### Run instructions

-The following provides recommendations and additional options to consider when running the workflows.
+The following provides recommendations and additional options to consider for running and modifying workflows.
 This also includes parallelization settings for the specific data used by the class projects.

 ```r